tc39/proposal-temporal/docs/zoneddatetime.md

 - Difference between 1:45AM on the day before DST starts and the "second" 1:15AM on the day DST ends => `PT24H30M` (because it hasn't been a full calendar day even though it's been 24.5 real-world hours).

-If `largestUnit` is `'hours'` or smaller, then the result will be the same as if `Temporal.Instant.prototype.until()` was used.
+If `largestUnit` is `'hour'` or smaller, then the result will be the same as if `Temporal.Instant.prototype.until()` was used.
 If both values have the same local time, then the result will be the same as if `Temporal.PlainDateTime.prototype.until()` was used.
 To calculate the difference between calendar dates only, use `.toPlainDate().until(other.toPlainDate())`.
 To calculate the difference between clock times only, use `.toPlainTime().until(other.toPlainTime())`.

 If the other `Temporal.ZonedDateTime` is in a different time zone, then the same days can be different lengths in each time zone, e.g. if only one of them observes DST.
-Therefore, a `RangeError` will be thrown if `largestUnit` is `'days'` or larger and the two instances' time zones have different `id` fields.
+Therefore, a `RangeError` will be thrown if `largestUnit` is `'day'` or larger and the two instances' time zones have different `id` fields.
 To work around this limitation, transform one of the instances to the other's time zone using `.withTimeZone(other.timeZone)` and then calculate the same-timezone difference.
-Because of the complexity and ambiguity involved in cross-timezone calculations involving days or larger units, `'hours'` is the default for `largestUnit`.
+Because of the complexity and ambiguity involved in cross-timezone calculations involving days or larger units, `'hour'` is the default for `largestUnit`.

 Take care when using milliseconds, microseconds, or nanoseconds as the largest unit.
 For some durations, the resulting value may overflow `Number.MAX_SAFE_INTEGER` and lose precision in its least significant digit(s).